Drop-Off Composting is available at all CSWD Drop-Off Centers for residents and qualifying businesses (see Limits).

 The scraps we collect in this program are taken to the Green Mountain Compost processing facility, where the piles quickly reach and stay at temperatures of at least 145°F. Because these high temperatures kill any undesirable organisms and break down even tough materials like bones and corncobs, the drop-off composting program can accept a wider variety of items than most backyard compost bins.

-Tips for maintaining your drop-off compost bucket
+Tips for maintaining your compost bucket

-- Each time you add food scraps to your collection bucket, add a layer of black and white newspaper, brown paper bag or paper towel to reduce odors and to discourage fruit flies.
+Each time you add food scraps to your collection bucket, add a layer of black and white newspaper, brown paper bag or paper towel to reduce odors and to discourage fruit flies.

 What about bugs?

-At certain times of the year (usually summer/early fall) fruit flies can be more prevalent.
+At certain times of the year (usually summer & early fall) fruit flies can be more prevalent.
 Other insects may be attracted to your compost as well.
 One of the best ways to keep the flies away is to cover your bucket tightly when not adding food scraps.

 Here are a few other tips to keep the bugs away:

-- empty and clean out buckets more often during the summer and early fall
+- Empty and clean out buckets more often during the summer and early fall

-- keep food scraps in a cool place; cover food scraps with paper (see above)
+- Keep food scraps in a cool place; cover food scraps with paper (see above)

-- put about an inch of vinegar into a cup or jar, cover with saran wrap, punch several holes in the wrap, and place the container near compost collection containers to trap fruit flies
+- Put about an inch of vinegar into a cup or jar, cover with saran wrap, punch several holes in the wrap, and place the container near compost collection containers to trap fruit flies

 - Wood shavings and sawdust from “Clean Wood” (e.g., NO plywood, particle board, pressure treated wood or wood that has ever been stained or painted) are also a good item to have on hand to layer on top of food scraps to discourage odors and fruit flies.
 Gerbil/hamster cedar bedding is inexpensive and works well to use as a layer for compost collection buckets.